gabrielmccoll/Nuget-Server---Azure/Nuget in Azurept1.md

 6. Create Nuget Server in it
 7. Add an Api Key to Web.Config
 8. Create Build from Yaml
-9. Create Release pipeline > to  Azure Webapp with CI
+9. Create Release pipeline > to  Azure Webapp with CD